Alister Spence : Represented Artist

 Spence's playing is featured on more than 30 CDs, many of which have won or been nominated for an ARIA Award.
-Over the years he has played with many of the finest musicians in Australia including Bernie McGann, Sandy Evans, Chris Abrahams, Dale Barlow, Ruby Hunter and Archie Roach, Tony Buck, Phillip Slater, Ed Kuepper, Paul Capsis, as well as overseas artists including Mark Helias (US), Barre Phillips, Andy Sheppard (UK), Satoko Fujii (Japan)and Jim O'Rourke.
+His wide-ranging talents have led to performances with many musicians across the contemporary music spectrum, from the Australian Art Orchestra to Ed Kuepper, the Laughing Clowns and Paul Capsis.
+Over the years he has played with many of the finest musicians in Australia including Bernie McGann, Sandy Evans, Chris Abrahams, Dale Barlow, Ruby Hunter and Archie Roach, Tony Buck, Phillip Slater, Mark Helias (US), Barre Phillips, Andy Sheppard (UK)and Jim O'Rourke.

-Spence has toured extensively in Europe, Asia and North America over the last 20 years with the Alister Spence Trio, Clarion Fracture Zone (a group he co-leads), Wanderlust and the AAO, performing at many of the world's premier jazz festivals and clubs, and on radio broadcasts for ABC, BBC, and WDR (Germany).
+Spence has toured extensively in Europe, Asia and North America over the last 20 years with the Alister Spence Trio, Clarion Fracture Zone, Wanderlust and the AAO, performing at many of the world's premier jazz festivals and clubs, and on radio broadcasts for ABC, BBC, and WDR (Germany).

 Alister is a Doctor of Philosophy, University of New South Wales where he is a Lecturer in Music

 Awards & Prizes